jhelvy/logitr/README.md

 *logitFunctions.R* files.
-Once these functions are loaded, then *checkModelInputs.R* is called which runs a series of checks on whether the user-provided information in *modelSetup.R* is correct. *createDataObject.R* is then called to create the main "d" object for storing all data and settings.
-Once the "d" object is created, *setLikelihoodFunctions.R* is called to set the correct log-likelihood functions to use in model estimation.
+Once these functions are loaded, then *checkModelInputs.R* is called which runs a series of checks on whether the user-provided information in *modelSetup.R* is correct. *createDataObject.R* is then called to create the main *d* object for storing all data and settings.
+Once the *d* object is created, *setLikelihoodFunctions.R* is called to set the correct log-likelihood functions to use in model estimation.
 Then *setupVariables.R* is called to create the necessary variables for model estimation based on the user-provided settings